 How to Become a Police Officer in Tucson

 Tucson is a unique city with a number of attractions that draw in tourists and new residents alike.
-It is situated in the heart of the Sonoran Desert and surrounded by several mountain ranges.
-The population of the city is 520,116, which includes thousands of students at the University of Arizona.
-Tucson is the second-largest city in Arizona, after Phoenix, and is served by the dedicated officers of the Tucson Police Department (TPD).
-The process for joining the force and becoming a Tucson police officer is detailed below.
+The population of the city is over 531,000, which includes thousands of students at the University of Arizona.1 Tucson is the second-largest city in Arizona, after Phoenix, and is served by the dedicated officers of the Tucson Police Department (TPD).
+The TPD employs approximately 870 uniformed officers and 298 civilian support staff.2 The process of joining the force and becoming a Tucson police officer is detailed below.

 Tucson Police Officer Requirements

-To be considered for a position with the Department, qualified candidates begin the hiring process by filling out an online application.
-Those candidates who are selected from the application process will then undergo several tests and examinations.
-These include a written test, a physical fitness test, a background investigation, an oral interview, a psychological assessment, and a medical and drug screening test.
-The TPD has a separate process for candidates who have served with the military as a law enforcement officer.
+To be considered for a position with the department, qualified candidates begin the hiring process by filling out an online application.
+Candidates who are selected from the application process will then undergo several tests and examinations.
+These include a written test, a physical fitness test, a background investigation, an oral board interview, a psychological assessment, and a medical and drug screening test.
+Top-performing candidates will be offered a job with the TPD and placed in an upcoming police academy recruit class.

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
-If you are ready to apply, find specific application information on the Tucson Police Department – Recruiting.
+If you are ready to apply, find specific application information on the Tucson Police Department careers portal.

 Tucson Police Department Information

-To help residents better understand the TPD and what officers do to protect and serve the people of the city, the Department runs a Citizen Police Academy.
+To help residents better understand the TPD and what officers do to protect and serve the people of the city, the department runs a Citizen Police Academy.
 There are two 12-week sessions offered each year.
-The TPD also offers a Teen Citizens Police Academy.
-This is a seven-week course that is designed to teach young people about law enforcement and to help develop positive relationships between the Department and teens in the city.
+The TPD also offers a Safe Teen Accident Reduction Training (START).
+This is a teen driver class open to anyone between the ages of 16 to 18 years old.

 1310 W Miracle Mile